StackStorm/st2docs/docs/source/inquiries.rst

     |          | }                         |
     +----------+---------------------------+

-Note that this effectively bypasses any client-side validation, so it's quite possible to send a JSON payload that doesn't validate against the schema.
+Note that this effectively bypasses any client-side validation, so it's possible to send a JSON payload that doesn't validate against the schema.
 However, the API is the ultimate authority on validating an Inquiry response, so in this case, you'll still get an error in return:

 .. code-block:: bash